Car Rental in Beirut (2026) - Driving Guide & Best Rates

 Helpful Tips

-Download offline maps before your trip as GPS signal can be unreliable in some areas, and note that street signage in Beirut may be in Arabic and French - familiarize yourself with major landmarks for navigation.
+Download offline GPS maps before arriving as mobile data can be unreliable in some areas, and note that street signage in Beirut often uses both Arabic and French - familiarize yourself with major landmarks for navigation.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners